 - Notification of Change (DOC)

-- Provider/DSS Communication (PDF)
+- Provider/DSS Communication Form (PDF)

-- Request for Appeals (PDF)
+- Request for Appeal (PDF)

 To determine eligibility for an AG or to obtain the current AG maximum rate, please contact the local department of social services in the city or county where the individual lives.